NeiraIbrahimovic/PIC16A-Project-IrisClassification/README.md

   - sys 3.9.12

 ### Demo File Description:
-We suggest having Anaconda installed on your computer to be able to most easily run our project.
-Also, please make sure that all of the packages, in the versions that we’ve specified above, are also downloaded on your computer.
+We suggest having Anaconda installed on your computer to be able to run our project most easily.
+Please ensure that all of the packages, in the versions that we’ve specified above, are also downloaded on your computer.
 To run our demo file, download all of the files in this git repository as a .zip file.
 Then, on your computer, unzip the files into a folder.
 Once you’ve done this, open Demo_IrisSpeciesClassification.ipynb with JupyterLab or JupyterNotebook and run all of the cells in the file to see how our program works!

 We imported the iris dataframe from the provided 'iris.csv' file as a pandas dataframe.

 The first step was exploring the data using scatterplots and histograms.
 We created a function in our class for visualizing both the scatterplots and histograms.
+We created an instance of our class then called the respective functions.

 We first looked at a scatterplot showing the relationship between petal length and petal width for all three flower species.
 We observed that setosa had the smallest petal length and width, virginica generally had the largest, and versicolor had petal length/widths that was mostly between the other two species.